430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 I do approve of the colour scheme and the simple layout of the website because it is easy to navigate through.
 A decent variety in the phones and accessories you have included.
 Since the images are the hyperlinks I believe it would be good if you make it so that they have some sort of affect when you hover over them so that people are aware that they are a hyperlink, same goes for the icons underneath.

 # Feedback review
-Thanks to the feedback I was able to refine and improve my website in areas to make it more accessible and preform better for users.
+Thanks to the feedback I was able to refine and improve my website in areas to make it more accessible and preform better for users Using the feedback from my tutor and peers.

 One way I have accomplished this is by changing the phone descriptions so That the grid and text is larger and easier to read This makes it more accessible for people with poor eyesight to read and know what they are looking at on my sight.